 However, while anyone can apply for these offers, not everyone will get in.
 Your success will depend on your credit history and income.

 Even after you get the card, the higher-mile offers also have some hurdles you'll need to clear.
-For example, the 50k offer requires $3,000 in purchases in the first three months of cardmembership, the 75k offer requires $7,500 in spending in the first three months, and the 100k bonus requires $10,000 in purchases in the first three months.
+Historically, the 50k offer has generally required $3,000 in purchases in the first three months of cardmembership, the 75k offer $7,500 in spending in the first three months, and the 100k bonus has required $10,000 in purchases in the first three months.

 #1: Citi Platinum Select AAdvantage World MasterCard